-In the Waldorf tradition, the teachers stay with their classes through the years as they rise through the grades.
-It is FSB’s intention that the Circle Play & Learn Academy continue into future years, evolving as the children grow older into upper elementary, middle, and high school classes.
+In the Waldorf tradition, the teachers stay with their classes through the years as the children rise through the grades.
+It is our intention that the Circle Play & Learn Academy continue into future years, evolving as the children grow older into upper elementary, middle, and high school classes.

 Nearly 100% of Waldorf graduates attend college or university